asyncapi/website/pages/docs/concepts/asyncapi-document/resuable-parts.md

 B -->|references| A
 ```

 In the example below, you define a component called MyMessageSchema under the schemas section to describe the structure of a message.
-Under the publish operation of myChannel, you reference the MyMessageSchema component using the $ref keyword.
+Under the publish operation of `myChannel`, you reference the `MyMessageSchema` component using the $ref keyword.

 ```yaml
 channels: